ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Immutability.md

 The same goes for changing `MAX_CONNECTIONS`.
 The Python interpreter itself will not stop you from doing this reassignment, but using `Final` elevates the constant from a mere convention to something that static analysis tools can verify.

-According to the Python typing documentation, _"Final names cannot be reassigned in any scope.
+According to the Python typing documentation, "Final names cannot be reassigned in any scope.
-Final names declared in class scopes cannot be overridden in subclasses."_.
+Final names declared in class scopes cannot be overridden in subclasses."
 In other words, marking a variable as `Final` means:

 - **No rebinding:** You can assign to it only once; the type checker flags any further assignments.